-Summer is coming to an end and believe it or not, that cool autumn air is right around the corner.
-Each fall our mountain towns of Cashiers, Cherokee, Dillsboro, and Sylva experience one of the longest leaf seasons in the country spanning from early October to mid-November.
+Summer is coming to an end, and believe it or not, that cool autumn air is right around the corner.
+Each fall, our mountain towns of Cashiers, Cherokee, Dillsboro, and Sylva experience one of the longest leaf seasons in the country spanning from early October to mid-November.
 Plan your getaway now to enjoy the changing hue of the leaves in addition to the signature events, cool hikes, and seasonal flavors that can’t be found anywhere else.

-To make the most out of your vacation, we strongly recommend visiting on weekdays to experience few crowds, little to no wait at your favorite restaurants, and better lodging availability (and prices!).
+To make the most of your vacation, we strongly recommend visiting on weekdays to experience few crowds, little to no wait at your favorite restaurants, and better lodging availability (and prices!).
 While you’re here, please also be mindful of our beautiful environment and help us to keep our mountains ‘clean and green’ for generations to come.
 Learn how here.

-Cool, crisp air, the crunch of falling leaves, and orange mountaintop views for miles – these are just a few of the things that make hiking during the fall an amazing experience.
+Cool, crisp air, the crunch of falling leaves, and orange mountaintop views for miles are just a few of the things that make hiking during the fall an amazing experience.
 Jackson County is home to some of the country’s most sought-after trails that you certainly won’t want to miss.
 From leisurely strolls to an uphill calorie burner, we’ve got several hikes for all ages and abilities.

 Pinnacle Park – Sylva’s Pinnacle Park is another excellent option for those who want to kick it up a notch.
-Ascending over 3,000 feet along a 7-mile round trip trek, the views from the top are well worth the hike as you can see sweeping views of Sylva and the Plott Balsam Mountains that surround the town.
+Ascending over 3,000 feet along a 7-mile round trip trek, the views from the top are well worth the hike as you can see sweeping views of Sylva and the Plott Balsam Mountains surrounding the town.
 Make sure to pack food and water and allow plenty of daylight for the hike down.
 It’s best to start early in the morning so you can enjoy a picnic at the top once the fog burns off.

 Panthertown Valley – is home to over 6,300 acres of backcountry trails, campsites, and waterfalls.
-Due to the elevation, leaves tend to change color between the second and third weeks of October, creating stunning visuals, especially from vantage points like Salt Rock Gap.
+Due to the elevation, leaves change color between the second and third weeks of October, creating stunning visuals, especially from vantage points like Salt Rock Gap.
 With numerous trails, we always recommend getting a map, whether at the Highland Hiker in Cashiers or online.

-Whitewater Falls – Known as one of the tallest waterfalls east of the Rockies, Whitewater Falls requires only a quarter mile walk along a paved path to the viewing platform.
+Whitewater Falls – Known as one of the tallest waterfalls east of the Rockies, Whitewater Falls requires only a quarter-mile walk along a paved path to the viewing platform.
 Make sure to bring $3 along, as there is a US Forest Service parking fee at this location.

 Whiteside Mountain – This 2-mile loop trail offers sweeping views of the valley below atop the highest vertical cliffs in the eastern United States.
-The cool air makes the hike to the top that much more enjoyable as you traverse a wide trail across the ridgeline canopied with the changing colors of the trees.
+The cool air makes the hike to the top much more enjoyable as you traverse a wide trail across the ridgeline canopied with the changing colors of the trees.

 *Leaf colors depend on various environmental factors, including rainfall, temperature, and storms.
 Just as Yellowstone can’t guarantee wildlife sightings to visitors, we can’t guarantee leaf colors, but we hope you have an amazing trip.
 Some years there are more subdued pallets, but we love them all the same.
 There’s nothing like trekking through the forest mist and reconnecting with nature.